-Traditional defense mechanisms such as signaturebased IDSs and basic anomaly detection methods are often ineffective against such complex and persistent threats.
+Traditional defense mechanisms such as signature-based IDSs and basic anomaly detection methods are often ineffective against such complex and persistent threats.

 The scale and complexity of the smart grid poses unique challenges for cybersecurity.
 Unlike traditional IT networks, where security measures can be deployed centrally, the smart grid is comprised of numerous interconnected devices, including smart meters, grid sensors, phases of power flow management systems, and actuators.
 These devices are distributed across vast geographic areas and communicate with each other in real time to ensure efficient network operation.
-Given this dynamic and decentralized structure, ensuring the security of the smart grid requires not only protecting individual devices, but also ensuring that all components work together securely [3].
+Given this dynamic and decentralized structure, ensuring the security of the smart grid requires not only protecting individual devices, but also ensuring that all components work together securely (Gunduz and Das, 2020).

-Recent research highlights the growing importance of deep learning techniques, particularly Deep Reinforcement Learning [4], in addressing the dynamic and adaptive nature of APTs in smart grids.
+Recent research highlights the growing importance of deep learning techniques, particularly Deep Reinforcement Learning (Ding et al, 2020), in addressing the dynamic and adaptive nature of APTs in smart grids.
 DRL offers a promising solution for proactive cybersecurity measures by continuously learning from interactions with the environment and adapting strategies accordingly.
-Studies such as [5] emphasize the role of deep learning in enhancing the resilience of smart grid networks against evolving cyber threats.
-In addition, Sewak et al. [6] demonstrate the effectiveness of DRL-based models in detecting complex cybersecurity threats, including APTs, by using reward-based learning frameworks.
+Studies such as Abdi et al. (2024) emphasize the role of deep learning in enhancing the resilience of smart grid networks against evolving cyber threats.
+In addition, Sewak et al. (2023) demonstrate the effectiveness of DRL-based models in detecting complex cybersecurity threats, including APTs, by using reward-based learning frameworks.
 These advancements are particularly relevant for smart grid systems, where traditional cybersecurity measures are increasingly inadequate due to the rapid evolution of attack techniques and the scale of connected devices.

-Moreover, recent studies such as [7,8] have proposed robust models integrating machine learning and DRL for detecting and mitigating APTs.
-They have designed a DRL framework for smart grid cybersecurity, highlighting its ability to adapt to the complex, dynamic nature of cyberphysical attacks.
-Khan et al. [7] provide an overview of the cyber threats facing modern smart grids and propose advanced machine learning models to counter these challenges.
+Moreover, recent studies such as Khan et al. (2024) and Maiti & Dey (2024) have proposed robust models integrating machine learning and DRL for detecting and mitigating APTs.
+They have designed a DRL framework for smart grid cybersecurity, highlighting its ability to adapt to the complex, dynamic nature of cyber-physical attacks.
+Khan et al. (2024) provide an overview of the cyber threats facing modern smart grids and propose advanced machine learning models to counter these challenges.
 These studies reinforce the need for adaptive and proactive cybersecurity frameworks like the ProAPT model, which utilizes DRL to predict and mitigate APTs before they fully manifest, thus improving the security and reliability of smart grids.
 In addition, IoT devices often have limited processing power and storage capacity and may not support traditional security measures, further complicating the detection and containment of complex cyber threats.
 Furthermore, the growing reliance on M2M communications and cloud computing in smart grids increases the attack surface and provides attackers with numerous entry points.
 This is particularly problematic because attackers may exploit vulnerabilities in the software or hardware of IoT devices, as well as in communication protocols and network interfaces.

 As a result, traditional cybersecurity approaches are no longer sufficient to address emerging threats to smart grids.
-Given the limitations of traditional techniques and the increasing sophistication of cyber-attacks, there is an urgent need for more advanced and adaptive solutions that can effectively detect, predict, and mitigate APTs in smart grids [9].
+Given the limitations of traditional techniques and the increasing sophistication of cyber-attacks, there is an urgent need for more advanced and adaptive solutions that can effectively detect, predict, and mitigate APTs in smart grids (Yang et al., 2011).